hangyu98/IMSP/README.md

 ## Usage

 - ### Arguments:
-    --bg: boolean, if set to True, then the model will only build the network in NetorkX's gml formatting.
+    --bg: bool, if set to True, then the model will only build the network in NetorkX's gml formatting.
 Default: False

-    --evaluate: boolean, if set to True, then the model will only run the evaluation part without making predictions.
+    --evaluate: bool, if set to True, then the model will only run the evaluation part without making predictions.
 Default: False

    --model_iter_eval: int, the number of full iterations to run for performance evaluation.
 Default: 30

    --model_iter_pred: int, the number of full iterations to run for making predictions.
 For example, if set to 5, the model will run for 5 iterations and provide a union of prediction results.
 This will partially solve the problem caused by lacking proven negative links.
 Default: 5

+   --verbose: bool, verbose printing.
+Default: False

 - ### Example
      ```python